metiviem/rscons/doc/user_guide.md

-Rscons will automatically determine the number of threads to use based on the host CPU configuration, and will schedule jobs as efficiently as possible across the available threads in order to complete the build operation in as little time as possible.
+Rscons will automatically determine the number of threads to use based on the host CPU configuration, and will schedule jobs as efficiently as possible across the available threads in order to complete the build in as little time as possible.
-As development occurs and build operations are executed, Rscons makes use of a cache file in order to avoid rebuilding a target when it is already up to date.
+As development occurs and builders are executed, Rscons makes use of a cache file in order to avoid rebuilding a target when it is already up to date.

 ### Build Directory